Ahmad Shah Massoud: Further war over Kabul (March–December 1993)

 In 1993, Massoud created the Cooperative Mohammad Ghazali Culture Foundation (Bonyad-e Farhangi wa Ta'wani Mohammad-e Ghazali) to further humanitarian assistance and politically independent Afghan culture.
 The Ghazali Foundation provided free medical services during some days of the week to residents of Kabul who were unable to pay for medical treatment.
 The Ghazali Foundation's department for distribution of auxiliary goods was the first partner of the Red Cross.
 The Ghazali Foundation's department of family consultation was a free advisory board, which was accessible seven days a week for the indigent.
 Although Massoud was responsible for the financing of the foundation, he did not interfere with its cultural work.
 A council led the foundation and a jury, consisting of impartial university lecturers, decided on the works of artists.
 The Ghazali foundation enabled Afghan artists to exhibit their works at different places in Kabul, and numerous artists and authors were honoured for their works; some of them neither proponents of Massoud nor the Islamic State government.

 In March 1993, Massoud resigned his government position in exchange for peace, as requested by Hekmatyar, who considered him as a personal rival.
 According to the Islamabad Accord, Burhanuddin Rabbani, belonging to the same party as Massoud, remained president, while Gulbuddin Hekmatyar took the long-offered position of prime minister.
-Two days after the Islamabad Accord was put into effect, however, Hekmatyar's allies of Hezb-e Wahdat renewed rocket attacks in Kabul.
+Two days after the Islamabad Accord went into effect, his allies in Hezb-e Wahdat renewed rocket attacks in Kabul.